 For assistance, please call 630-897-7265.

-If additional assistance is needed, The Salvation Army Metropolitan Division's Social Services Department can be reached at 773-205-3520 or email us.
-Someone will contact you within 24 hours, Monday - Friday, 9am - 4pm.
+If additional assistance is needed, The Salvation Army Metropolitan Division's Social Services Department can be reached Monday - Friday from 9am - 4pm through their online contact form.
 Messages received during the weekend will be returned on the first business day.
 You can also search for services in your community.